SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

-Google's Gemini assisted with the development of this script.
+Google's Gemini and Deepseek assisted with the development of this script.
 # Learning Objectives
 ## Knowledge and Understanding
 - **Virtualization Techniques:** Students demonstrate a comprehensive understanding of various virtualization techniques, including virtual machines and containers.
 They can articulate their advantages and disadvantages in different scenarios.